 Presbyterian Campus Christian Fellowship-Uniting all Presbyterians on campus is the purpose of this group.
 Its purpose is three-fold: worship, fellowship, and service.
-A Sunday evening program with worship at 6:30 followed by discussion is held each week at the Alumni Chapel on campus.
+Office of the pastor is College House, 148 W. Grand River, Lansing.

 Religious Society of Friends-Friends, or Quakers, meet each Sunday morning at College House, 148 Grand River, for the purpose of waiting upon God in fellowship.
 Meetings for public worship are grounded in silence, without program and without the mediation of an individual between the worshiper and God.
 Meetings for business, discussion groups, and work projects are scheduled throughout the year.
 Sunday School for children is held in the basement concurrently with the meeting for worship.